 Progress has been made in tracing the line of this road during the present project.
-Several cropmarks have provided the first indications of a definite line through the lowlands to the north-east of Segontium.
-Further fieldwork is required here, enough has been done to check that the cropmarks were not the result of major pipelines but landowners need to be contacted and a thorough field and desktop investigation need to carried out before these features can be added to the known category.
-The line of the road from the River Cegin to the turn into the uplands between Aber and Llanfairfechan is still uncertain.
+Evidence from aerial photographs has provided the first evidence of a definite line through the lowlands to the north-east of Segontium.
+The value of a thorough archive and field investigation of cropmarks was demonstrated when a convincing alignment of features near Pentir on an aerial photograph was found to be elements of an earlier field system.
+The line of the road from the River Cegin to the turn into the uplands between Aber and Llanfairfechan is still uncertain although aerial reconnaissance by RCAHMW in the summer of 2006 may have produced new information (pers. comm.
+Toby Driver 2007).
+This has yet to assessed and could not therefore be integrated into the project data.
 Most authorities place it at the top of the coastal plain but no extant road has been identified.
 The route up the steep slope to Bwlch y Deufaen is still unconfirmed although the milestones suggest a route up Nant y Felin-fach is likely.
-The road can traced for the 5.8km from Tyddyn-y-waen to Maeny-bardd with a fair degree of certainty.
+The road can traced for the 5.8km from Tyddyn-y-waen to Maen-y-bardd with a fair degree of certainty.
 The road is frequently disturbed by later features but enough Roman characteristics remain to confirm its line.
 The final descent to Canovium is largely projected and no extant Roman features have been identified.